-The total number of U.S. supplied tissue distributed for keratoplasty (including long-term preserved tissue) was 79,304, a 3.8% increase from 76,431 in the previous year.
-25,832 (34.6%) of U.S. intermediate term preserved corneas were exported internationally in 2015.
-Penetrating keratoplasty (PK) numbers increased 1.6%, endothelial keratoplasty (EK) numbers increased 6%, and tissue used for lamellar keratoplasty (ALK) increased 12.7% in 2015 compared with 2014.
+The total number of U.S. supplied tissue distributed for keratoplasty (including long-term preserved tissue) was 85,601, a 0.2% increase from 85,441 in the previous year.
+51,336 intermediate-term preserved corneas were transplanted in the U.S. and 28,402 were exported internationally in 2019.

-Since its inception 54 years ago, EBAA has provided statistics as a compilation of valuable data from member eye banks.
-Since 1961, member eye banks have provided tissue for over 1,500,000 people whose sight was restored through corneal transplants.
+Since its inception 59 years ago, EBAA has provided statistics as a compilation of valuable data from member eye banks.
+Since 1961, member eye banks have provided tissue for over 2,044,081 people whose sight was restored through corneal transplants.

 The Eye Banking Statistical Report would not be possible without the active participation and support of EBAA members and the dedication of the EBAA Statistical Report Committee.
 The Statistical Report is a valuable and useful resource for eye banks to review their operational efficacy and to drive performance improvement efforts.

 Members can access the report in the Members Section and non-members can purchase it here.